Strip packing problem: Variants

-When not mentioned differently the strip packing problem is a 2-dimensional problem.
+When not mentioned differently, the strip packing problem is a 2-dimensional problem.
 However, it also has been studied in three or even more dimensions.
 In this case, the objects are hyperrectangles, and the strip is open-ended in one dimension and bounded in the residual ones.

-Rotation: In the classical strip packing problem, it is not allowed to rotate the items.
+Rotation: In the classical strip packing problem, the items are not allowed to be rotated.
 However, variants have been studied where rotating by 90 degrees or even an arbitrary angle is allowed.